mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    PETSc depends on OpenMPI, a C/Fortran compiler, and it requires ``cmake`` to build.

 PETSc, the Portable Extensible Toolkit for Scientific Computation is a comprehensive library for helping solve large scale PDE problems.

-Download from the `PETSc <http://www.mcs.anl.gov/petsc/index.html>`__ website and unpack the source directory, from your packages directory:
+Download the desired version from the `PETSc <http://www.mcs.anl.gov/petsc/index.html>`__ website and place the tarball in your packages directory, ``$HOME/packages``:

 .. prompt:: bash

-   cd $HOME/packages
    wget http://ftp.mcs.anl.gov/pub/petsc/release-snapshots/petsc-<version>.tar.gz

+Unpack the source directory in your packages directory:

+.. prompt:: bash

    tar -xvaf petsc-<version>.tar.gz
-   cd petsc-<version>

-The lite version of the package is smaller but contains no documentation.
-Next, configure your environment for PETSc by adding the following lines to your ``$HOME/.bashrc`` and ``source``-ing it:
+Next, configure your environment for PETSc by adding the following lines to your ``$HOME/.bashrc``:

 .. code-block:: bash